sblabkribb/dockerimages/README.md

 If any packages is required, add a line of "RUN conda install ..." before the clean command in the Dockerfile

 ### Build

  docker build -t haseong/python-base:v0.1 .

 OR RUN the following in Powershell

  docker_build.bat

 You can change the ID/name:tag as you like.
 The build process will take around 30min or more.
-You can download the image as follows
+You can download the image as follows.

  docker pull haseong/python-base:v0.1